marijnh/Eloquent-JavaScript/09_regexp.md

 If the match was successful, the call to `exec` automatically updates the `lastIndex` property to point after the match.
 If no match was found, `lastIndex` is set back to zero, which is also the value it has in a newly constructed regular expression object.

-The difference between the global and the sticky options is that, when sticky is enabled, the match will succeed only if it starts directly at `lastIndex`, whereas with global, it will search ahead for a position where a match can start.
+The difference between the global and the sticky options is that when sticky is enabled, the match will succeed only if it starts directly at `lastIndex`, whereas with global, it will search ahead for a position where a match can start.

 ```
 let global = /abc/g;